Kevon Edmonds

-Kevon Edmonds (born February 25, 1958) is an American singer.
-He is member of the R&B group After 7 and the older brother of singer, songwriter, and record producer Kenneth "Babyface" Edmonds.
-After 7 scored three platinum- or gold-selling albums, several R&B hits and multiple Billboard Hot 100 hits.
-Kevon Edmonds released the solo album 24/7 in 1999.
-The album's title track was certified gold and was a No. 2 R&B hit and reached No. 10 on the Billboard Hot 100.
-The second single, "No Love (I'm Not Used to)" was a moderate R&B hit.
-Edmonds was also a member of the quintet Milestone along with his brothers Babyface and Melvin Edmonds and K-Ci & JoJo.
-The group only released one single, "I Care 'Bout You", for the Soul Food movie soundtrack.
+Kevon Bernard Edmonds (born February 25, 1958) is an American singer.
+He is member of the R&B group After 7 and the older brother of Kenneth "Babyface" Edmonds.
+The group released three moderately successful albums for Virgin Records and became best known for their 1990 singles "Ready or Not" and "Can't Stop."
+Edmonds embarked on a solo career with his debut studio album 24/7 (1999); the album's title track was certified gold by the Recording Industry Association of America (RIAA) and reached number ten on the Billboard Hot 100.
+His follow up single, "No Love (I'm Not Used to)" was a moderate R&B hit.
+Edmonds was also a member of the quintet Milestone along with his brothers Babyface and Melvin, as well as K-Ci & JoJo.
+The group released one single, "I Care 'Bout You" for the soundtrack to the 1997 film Soul Food.

 Biography

-Edmonds was born in Indianapolis in 1958 to Marvin Edmonds Sr. and Barbara Edmonds.
+Edmonds was born in Indianapolis in 1957 to Marvin Edmonds Sr. and Barbara Edmonds.
 He is the fourth born of six sons.
 He had three older brothers Marvin Jr., Melvin and Michael and two younger brothers Kenny "Babyface" and Derek.
 Edmonds graduated from North Central High School and Indiana University Bloomington.
 At Indiana University he was a member of the Soul Revue, where he met his future After 7 groupmate Keith Mitchell.

 Kevon and Keith decided to form a group as a hobby and add Kevon's brother Melvin.
-For years after college Edmonds worked at Eli Lilly and Co., but he would come together with Keith and Melvin to perform locally.
+For years after college Edmonds worked at Eli Lilly and Company, but he would come together with Keith and Melvin to perform locally.
 By the late 1980s, Edmonds' younger brother Babyface had built a successful career singing, writing and producing.
 He invited Melvin, Kevon and Keith out to Los Angeles, named them After 7, and got them a record deal with Virgin Records.